FabienChaynes/faye-authentication/README.md

 Authentification implementation for faye

+## Principle

+This project implements (channel,client_id) authentication on channel subscription and publication and delegate it to an external HTTP endpoint through HMAC tupple signature based on a shared secret key between Faye server and the endpoint.

+On channel subscription the JS client performe an Ajax Call to an HTTP endpoint (JQuery needed) to be granted a signature that will be provided to Faye Server to connect and publish to channel.

+This signature is required and valid for each channel and client id tupple and rely on HMAC for security.

+The Faye server will verify the (channel,client_id) tupple signature and reject the message if the signature is incorrect or not present.

+## Current support

 Currently Implemented :
   - Javascript Client Extention
-  - Ruby Server Extension
+  - Ruby Faye Server Extension
-  - Ruby utils for signing messages
+  - Ruby utils to signing messages in your webapp
   - **Want another one ?
 Pull requests are welcome.**

-The authentication is performed through an Ajax Call to the webserver (JQuery needed).

-For each channel and client id pair, a signature is added to the message.

-Thanks to a shared key, the Faye Server will check the signature and reject the message if the signature is incorrect or not present.

 ## Installation